smar377/kubernetes/cka-with-practice-tests-udemy/3-scheduling/6-daemon-sets-lab/README.md

-### 1. How many DaemonSets are created in the cluster in all namespaces?
-(Check all namespaces)
+### 1. How many DaemonSets are created in the cluster in all namespaces? (check all namespaces)

 ```bash
 # 1st Way